 Murder investigation after man dies following assault in Northampton

-Detectives have begun a murder investigation after the death of a man they believe was seriously assaulted earlier this month.
+Detectives have begun a murder investigation following the death of a man they believe was seriously assaulted earlier this month.

 The victim, who has not been named, collapsed a week later and was taken to Northampton General Hospital.